ChatGPT as a mapping assistant: A novel method to enrich maps with generative AI and content derived from street-level photographs: Introduction

 \section{Introduction}

-Generative Artificial Intelligence (AI) is type of AI that can produce various types of content, including text, imagery, audio, code, and simulations.
+Generative artificial intelligence (AI) is a type of AI that can produce various types of content, including text, images, audio, code, and simulations.
 It has gained enormous attention since the public release of ChatGPT in late 2022.
 ChatGPT is an example of a Large Language Model (LLM), which is a form of generative AI that produces human-like language.
 Since the launch of ChatGPT, researchers, including the geographic information science (GIScience) community, have been trying to understand the potential role of AI for research, teaching, and applications.
 ChatGPT can be used extensively for Natural Language Processing (NLP) tasks such as text generation, language translation, writing software code, and generating answers to a plethora of questions, engendering both positive and adverse impacts~\cite{DWIVEDI2023102642}.
 The emergence of generative AI has introduced transformative opportunities for spatial data science.
-In this paper we explore the potential of generative AI to assist human cartographers and GIS professionals in increasing the quality of maps, using OSM as a test case (Figure \ref{fig1}).
+In this paper, we explore the potential of generative AI to assist human cartographers and GIS professionals in increasing the quality of maps, using OSM as a test case (Figure \ref{fig1}).

 GeoAI has been part of the GIScience discourse in recent years.
 For example, Janowicz et al. \cite{janowiczetaleditorial} elaborated on whether it was possible to develop an artificial GIS analyst that passes a domain specific Turing test.
-While this questions is still largely unanswered, our study contributes to early steps in this direction by utilizing an LLM (ChatGPT) and a multimodal pre-training method (BLIP-2) to connect visual and language information in the context of mapping.
+Although these questions are still largely unanswered, utilizing LLMs and foundational models in geospatial contexts contributes to this direction.
+Despite the challenges due to the different nature of LLM training methodologies and human learning of spatial concepts \cite{mooney_towards_2023}, these tools and methods are being explored, for example to generate maps \cite{ijgi12070284}.
+Our study fits into this direction by using an LLM (ChatGPT) and a multimodal pre-training method (BLIP-2) to connect visual and language information in the context of mapping.
 We explore the larger question of whether \textit{generative AI is a useful tool in the context of creating and enriching map databases} and more specifically investigate the following research questions:

 \begin{enumerate} \item Is generative AI capable of turning natural language text descriptions into the correct attribute tagging of road features in digital maps? \item For this problem, can the accuracy of suggestions be improved through prompt engineering \cite{reynolds_prompt_2021}? \item To what extent can the work of human analysts be substituted with generative AI approaches within these types of mapping processes? \end{enumerate}